srishanthreddy456789/APP-Lloyd-Hostel/README.md

 1. Run the app on an emulator or a physical device.
 2. Register or log in using your credentials.
 3. Select your Hostel service and manage your requests.

+##  I'm currently seeking collaborators to join this project!

+Requirements:
+- Able to handle Frontend or Backend  and Firestore Database